approach0/guide/index.md

 [Mathematics StackExchange](http://math.stackexchange.com)
 site right now.

-Currently it has finished indexing most posts on Math SE site.
-Although newly updated posts may not be renewed in our database immediately due to limited hardware resource we currently have, we are trying our best to renew the index on a regular basis, usually every week or so (depending on how lazy the maintainer is at that time).
+Newly updated posts may not be renewed in our database immediately due to the current maintainer being a very lazy person most of the time.

 ### How a search query is entered?